 I have one other sketching chair which I picked up in Blacks.
-It's actually a compact folding camping chair.
+It's actually a compact folding camping chair (link removed as out of date).
 It has a strong steel frame and a polyester 'aerated' fabric seat and back and it is amazingly comfortable, especially for those of us who are finding slim hips a dim and distant memory.
 It even has a neat socket for drinks - which would work well for those using watercolours.
 However when wrapped in its carry bag, it's much heavier (3 kg / 6.6lb) and double the weight of my Phillips chair which completely rules it out for overseas trips.
 The carry bag is also not the easiest thing to sling over your shoulder while carrying the rest of the plein air gear.
 This is the one to take out in the car for trips in the UK.
 One big bonus is cheap at £14.99.

 Lots of people have sketching stools - however I'm very tall and tend to find the vast majority of these to be way too low.
 I find them to be uncomfortable to use while sitting on them and they also render me completely unable to move after 'squatting' for too long.
 Personally I find discomfort of that sort really gets in the way of a good sketch or plein air pastel painting.